 There is nothing finer than combining days of fantastic whitewater with phenomenal wildlife and wilderness.
 The Babine River, near Smithers, BC, is a 5-day river adventure into the heart of grizzly and salmon territory, where whitewater gets bigger and bigger with each passing day.
 The best river levels are later in the season (mid to late August), just as grizzlies come out of the forest to feast on salmon working their way upstream to spawn.
 Grizzly Drop is both a Class IV rapid and a haven for grizzly bears fattening up for the winter.
 Don’t linger too long on shore!
 Contact Sea To Sky Expeditions for trip information.
 If fishing is your thing, the Babine is a world-class fishing river.
 Be sure to find a spot where the bears aren’t fishing as well!

 Ready to book your whitewater rafting trip in BC?
-Choose your trip and book online or give us a call for information on all our Kicking Horse rafting adventures.
+Choose your trip based on our top 5 whitewater rivers in BC and book online or give us a call for information on all our Kicking Horse rafting adventures.